 These survival tips will help you cope better if you are laid off

-With the current financial crisis, there are many reasons why companies are retrenching employees if they cannot be redeployed.
+With the current financial crisis and medical disturbances (CONVID-19), there are many reasons why companies are retrenching employees if they cannot be redeployed.

 Companies are freezing wages and hiring.
 Some are relocating to other countries with lower costs.
 Others may wind up their operations totally.
 What if you are caught in the crossfire and made redundant?